 1. Scientific Societies.-(a) Royal Societies.
 Despite the trials and struggles incidental to the earlier years of the history of Australia, higher education and scientific advancement were not lost sight of.
-Thus the origin of the Royal Society of New South Wales dates as far back as 1821, when it was founded under the name of the Philosophical Society of Australasia, Sir Thomas Brisbane being its first president.
+Thus the origin of the Royal Society of New South Wales dates as far back as 1821, when it was founded under the name of the Philosophical Society of Australasia, Sír Thomas Brisbane being its first president.
 Scientific work was fitfully carried on by means of a society whose name varied as the years rolled on.
 It was called the Australian Philosophical Society in 1850.
 In 1856 the old Australian Society merged into a resuscitated Philosophical Society of New South Wales, and its papers were published up to 1859 in the Sydney Magazine of Science and Art (2 vols.
 1858-9).
 Its present title dates from 1866.
 Some of the papers of the old Philosophical Society were published in 1825 under the title of "Geographical Memoirs of New South Wales" (Barron Field), and contain much that is interesting in regard to the early history of Australia.
 One volume containing the Transactions of the Philosophical Society of New South Wales (1862-65) was published in 1866.
 The journal of the Society did not begin to bear a serial number, however (vol. 1), until the year 1867.
-"Transactions of the Royal Society of New South Wales" was issued in 1867, the title of the series being altered to "Journal" in 1876.
-Up to the end of 1912 forty-six volumes had been published.
-The exchange list comprises the names of 372 kindred societies.
-At the present time the library contains about 21,000 volumes and pamphlets, valued at over £7500.
-Income and expenditure for the year ended 31st March, 1913, were £1397 (Government grant £400) and £1740 respectively.
-The Society had on the same date 318 members.
+"Transactions of the Royal Society of New South Wales" were issued in 1867, the title of the series being altered to "Journal" in 1876.
+Up to the end of 1913 forty-seven volumes had been published.
+The exchange list comprises the names of 379 kindred societies.
+At the present time the library contains about 21,700 volumes and pamphlets, valued at about £7600.
+Income and expenditure for the year ended 31st March, 1914, were £1188 (Government grant £400) and £1377 respectively.
+The Society had on the same date 313 members.

 The Royal Society of Victoria dates from 1854, in which year the Victorian Institute for the Advancement of Science and the Philosophical Society of Victoria were founded.
 These were amalgamated in the following year under the title of the Philosophical Institute of Victoria, whilst the society received its present title in 1860.
 The first volume of its publications dates from 1855.
 The earlier publications dealt largely with Physics, later on Biology became prominent, while at present a large number of papers deal with Geology.
-Up to 1912 fifty-six volumes of publications had been issued.
-The Society exchanges with 326 kindred bodies.
+Up to 1913 fifty-seven volumes of publications had been issued.
+The Society exchanges with 330 kindred bodies.
 The constitution of the society states that it was founded "for the promotion of art, literature, and science," but for many years past science has monopolised its energies.
-The library contains about 10,000 volumes.
-Income for the year 1912 amounted to £488, including Government grant £200, members' fees £221, other £67.
-The total expenditure was £432.
+The library contains over 10,000 volumes.
+Income for the year 1913 amounted to £520, including Government grant £200, members' fees £224, other £96.
+The total expenditure was £448.

 The inaugural meeting of the Royal Society of Queensland was held on the 8th January, 1884, under the presidency of the late Sir A. C. Gregory.
-The society was formed "for the furtherance of the natural and applied sciences, especially by means of original research."
+The society was formed "for the furtherance of the natural and applied sciences, especially3by means of original research."
 Shortly after its formation it received an addition to its ranks by the amalgamation with it of the Queensland Philosophical Society, which was started at the time when Queensland became a separate colony.
-At latest date the members numbered 127; publications issued, 24 volumes; library, 3800 volumes; societies on exchange list, 145.
+At latest date the members numbered 108; publications issued, 25 volumes; library, 4000 volumes; societies on exchange list, 167.
+Income from members' fees in 1913 amounted to £73.